 One factor to consider when negotiating for better pay, as a woman, is using the right approach.
 Also, you should be aware of your options.
 Knowing you can get a better deal gives you the advantage to steer the negotiation your way.

 Make adequate preparations before you begin bargaining: this is no-brainers.
+Check out these best salary negotiation tips for women.
 When you are about to commit to an agreement, ensure you have sufficient information about the other party to back up your argument.
 Identify the values and interests of the other party and tailor your case to resonate with these values.

 Highlight what you want to achieve from the negotiation and a BATNA: Knowing why you are negotiating will give you a reason to stay longer at the negotiation table.
 Research proves that those willing to delay negotiation almost always get the best part of the deal.
 Do not be in haste to wrap up the deal.